leVirve/projectize/README.md

 # Projectize

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Behold, make your own research project site in modern web framework React.

+:fleur_de_lis:

-## Available Scripts
+## Get Started

+You first need node and yarn installed.
 In the project directory, you can run:

-### `yarn start`
+- Setup the enviroment

+    ```bash
+    yarn install
+    ```

-Runs the app in the development mode.<br />
+- Run the development environment

+    ```bash
+    yarn start
+    ```

     Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+    The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `yarn build`
+    Put all your result images under the `public/` and with the correct path.

+- Pack for production

+    ```bash
+    yarn build
+    ```

-Builds the app for production to the `build` folder.<br />
+    Build the app for production and output to the `build` folder.
     It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn deploy`
+- Pack for production

+    ```bash
+    yarn deploy
+    ```

-Deploy the app uner the `build` folder to Github Page.<br />
+    Deploy the `build` folder to Github Page.